zoywongus/PokemonBattleAI/README.md

 (todo in the future)

 # Status
+Junw 23 (II): Status moves should be fully implemented now.
+Stat boosting moves should be fully implemented.
+Basic 1v1 mechanics should be complete except speed.
+Maybe test a bit more
 June 23: Added confusion effects to moves.
 Mechanics for acrobatics/struggle implemented.
 Implemented recoil-on-miss mechanics.
 Confusion moves and mechanics seem to be working.
 June 22: Added critical hit chances.
 Added mechanics for status conditions, and updated turn structuring.
 Did not fully test status moves yet (still have to update move effects)
 June 19: Updated some special/physical distinguishment.
 Updated attack damage calculations a bit